 This Classic Orchid Mix blend is for all seedlings and fine rooted orchids such as Oncidium, Odontoglossum, Epidendrum, Lycaste, Masdevallia, and Miltonia.

 For colder climates, use more inorganic matters to reduce the moisture level.
 You can use more charcoal, fired clay chips, perlite, and pumice.
 These materials will help to dry to potting media quickly.
-The best organic materials for colder climates are pine barks, woods chips.
+The best organic materials for colder climates are pine barks, wood chips.

 DIY orchids soil recipe.